A child answers a question on the blackboard during class.

 - Baseline and endline evaluation of parental engagement groups to understand the parents’ shift in behaviors and attitudes.

-- A longitudinal study to evaluate how Speed School graduates fare in government schools and to understand the difference Speed School makes in a student’s life trajectory compared to non-entrants.
+- A longitudinal study to evaluate how Second Chance graduates fare in government schools and to understand the difference the program makes in a student’s life trajectory compared to non-entrants.

 We maintain a strong relationship with evaluation partners from the Centre for International Education at the University of Sussex as well as researchers from the University of Hawassa.

-To date, more than 90% of Speed School children transition into government schools.
-According to our most recent evaluation by the University of Sussex, 75% of them are still in school four years after transition.
-Early evaluation reports also suggest that Speed School children outperform their government school counterparts once in the government schooling system.
+To date, more than 90% of Second Chance children transition into government schools.
+According to our most recent evaluation by the University of Sussex, 75% of them are still in school six years after transition.
+Early evaluation reports also suggest that Second Chance children outperform their government school counterparts once in the government schooling system.

 Click here to read the University of Sussex's evaluation report.